 Instead, since presentation management makes everyone’s job easier, you can expect all employees will make use of it.

-According to an IDC study, over 45% of workers’ frustrations are related to conducting time-consuming searches through email attachments.
-What’s more, over 30% of frustrations are due to how much time workers have to spend following up with people to get documents reviewed.
+According to an IDC study, over 45% of workers’ frustration is related to conducting time-consuming searches through email attachments.
+What’s more, over 30% of that frustration is due to how much time workers have to spend following up with people to get documents reviewed.

 In other words, without a good presentation management strategy in place, employees experience more frustration—which makes them less productive.